daniyalmaster693/MenuScores/LEAGUES.md

 ## Supported Leagues

 Don't see your favorite league?
-[Open a new issue](https://github.com/daniyalmaster693/MenuScores/issues/new) and let us know what you would like to see added.
+[Open a new issue](https://github.com/daniyalmaster693/MenuScores/issues/new) and let me know what you would like to see added.

 **Hockey**